careerbuilder/DataScienceAPIDocumentation/Skills.md

 This API supports the HTTP/GET and HTTP/POST methods.

 This API currently supports versions 4.1 and 4.2.
 Version is passed in the Accept header as the parameter version (Ex.
 Accept:application/json;version=4.1).
-4.2 contains the latest taxonomy and is more accurate and has a few changes of field names and error formats to conform to standards.
+4.2 contains the latest taxonomy and incorporates feedback received about specific terms since the release of V4/4.1 .

 | Parameter (4.1/4.2) | Required | Description |
 |----------------|----------------|-----------------|----------|-------------|